 Any restaurants that require payment in full up front will refund your money if you cancel within the allotted time frame.

 How Can I Cancel My Disney Dining Reservations?

 The easiest way to cancel your Disney dining reservation is through My Disney Experience.
 This can be done either on the app or desktop version.

 While on your My Disney Experience dashboard, you can see all of your reservations.
 Next to each reservation are two buttons.

 The top button allows you to change your reservation in any way, i.e. modify the time.
 The bottom button simply allows you to cancel the reservation.

 The other option is to call Disney directly at (407) WDW-DINE.

 While 60 days might seem like way too far in advance to book a restaurant, there are some restaurants that will book up that far in advance almost immediately.

-As of 2022, booking ANY dining reservation has become challenging.
+As of 2023, booking ANY dining reservation has become challenging.
 This is due to the restaurants still not being filled to capacity due to staffing issues.
 In fact some restaurants still aren’t open.
 Things are getting better, but it’s still a struggle.